 1. Centralize your brand

 Your brand consists of multiple elements and rules.
-Your brand’s personality, it’s voice and appearance along with a ton of brand assets outlines your brand.
+Your brand’s personality, it’s voice and appearance along with a ton of brand assets outline your brand.

 So many unanswered questions come to mind, and this is only scratching the surface.